 Curriculum Whole School Approach

-Our Curriculum has been created around 3 key aims:
+Our Curriculum is created around three key aims:

 - Breadth of study - a range of studies across the whole of the National Curriculum, giving children a wide and varied general knowledge as well as high academic performance in the core areas of maths and English.

 - Depth of study - conceptual knowledge and understanding developed in key disciplines; being able to think like a scientist, a geographer or a historian.

 - Cultural Capital - a sound knowledge and understanding of key people and places around the world, and celebrated works by some of our most significant artists.

 These three broad aims ensure children can build a secure understanding of the world around.

 Fundamental British values are embedded throughout the curriculum as well as being explicitly taught through our Linthorpe Life Skills programme, which encompasses Religious Education, PSHE and SMSC.

 All of our pupils have their very own special copy of our '50 fantastic things to do at Linthorpe Community Primary School’, which is kept in their Learning Journey book, a special place where key moments in their time at Linthorpe Primary are recorded.
 Many of these will be from our list of 50 fantastic things, others will be memorable milestones; all combine to make each pupil's Learning Journey both a shared and unique experience.

 Our bespoke curriculum is tailored to the context of LCPS pupils and draws on our local area in order to enrich learning and ensure relevance.
 Local curriculum heritage links are embedded across the curriculum, so pupils gain a sense of place and a connection to where they live and go to school.
 Learning opportunities are developed throughout to ensure pupils engage with and enjoy the heritage on their doorstep and understand its significance locally, nationally and in the wider world.